What to expect from Tower Bridge Exhibition

 Bascules being raised.
 And currently on display is

-Bridge #4', our brand NEW exhibition in partnership with
+'Art at the Bridge #5', our brand NEW exhibition in partnership

 A final visit to the Gift Shop before leaving allows the chance